cerner/fhir.cerner.com/content/soarian/dstu2/medications/immunization.md

 * The API returns the most current immunization list.

-* The API returns a consolidated list of immunizations charted as complete.
+* The API returns a consolidated list of those immunizations that are charted as complete.

 * The Narrative includes additional information pertaining to the immunization, and should be shown to the user to ensure completeness of clinical content and context.